microsoft/torchgeo/tests/data/README.md

 This directory contains fake data used to test torchgeo.
-Depending on the type of dataset, fake data can be created in one of two ways:
+Depending on the type of dataset, fake data can be created in multiple ways:

 ## GeoDataset

 GeoDataset data can be created like so.
 We first open an existing data example and use it to copy the driver/CRS/transform to the fake data.

+### Raster data

 ```python
 import os